top of page

 A stronger sense of psychological safety during times of change

-Confidentiality in Practice
+Confidentiality in Employee Counselling

-Confidentiality is central to my work.
-All counselling and psychotherapy is conducted in line with BACP ethical standards.
 Conversations remain private unless there is a serious safeguarding concern.
-Employees can trust that what they share will not be disclosed to leadership or colleagues.
+What employees share is not disclosed to leadership or colleagues.

-Many organisations begin with a pilot - for example, a half-day or full-day of regular in-house sessions, supported by online availability where needed.
-After an agreed period, we review together based on uptake and feedback before deciding next steps.
+Many organisations begin with a pilot.
+This might involve a half-day or full-day of regular in-house sessions, supported by online availability where needed.

 Taking the First Step

-The most useful way to begin is often with a simple conversation.
-We can explore what support might look like within your organisation and whether a pilot model feels like the right fit.
+We can explore what employee counselling might look like within your organisation, and whether an embedded model feels like the right fit.

 Further Reading